Oxo Tower

 The Oxo Tower is a building with a prominent tower on the south bank of the River Thames in London.
-The building has mixed use as Oxo Tower Wharf containing a set of design, arts and crafts shops on the ground and first floors with two galleries, Bargehouse and Gallery@oxo.
+The building has mixed use as Oxo Tower Wharf containing a set of design, arts and crafts shops on the ground and first floors with two galleries, Oxo Bargehouse and Oxo Gallery.
 The Oxo Tower Restaurant, Bar and Brasserie is on the eighth floor, which is the roof-top level with fine and casual dining.
 In addition to this, situated on the eighth floor is a viewing gallery open to the public.
 The third to seventh floors contain 78 flats owned by Redwood Housing.
 Much of the second floor can be hired out for events and weddings.

 Location

 Oxo Tower Wharf is in the east of London's South Bank cultural area in the London Borough of Southwark.
 A continuous riverside walkway passes in front of the building, and links it with other riverside attractions such as the Royal Festival Hall, the National Theatre, the Tate Modern and Shakespeare's Globe.

 The building is flanked to the west by Bernie Spain Gardens and Gabriel's Wharf, and to the east by Sea Containers House.
 When viewing the tower, there are only a few places in which it can be seen.
 These include the Observation Point, the adjacent riverside walkway, the green at the back of the tower, and the two piers stood in front of the tower.